Exploring Photos and Videos

 Instagram saves your most recent searches in Search & Explore to make it easier for you to find your favorite people and hashtags again quickly.
 Clearing your search info is easy:

-- Tap on Android or on iPhone
+- In the top right, tap on Android or on iPhone

 - Scroll down and then tap Clear Search History